statsplot/jshinyserver/documents/quickstart.md

 ```
 If proper Java version is missing, download Java 8 [JRE](https://www.java.com/en/download/manual.jsp) or JDK  ,and install and verify again.

 Ubuntu and Debian users can use this [PPA](http://www.webupd8.org/2014/03/how-to-install-oracle-java-8-in-debian.html) to download and install Java 8(JDK which contains JRE)

+You can download releases: https://github.com/statsplot/jshinyserver/releases or the latest (dev): https://github.com/statsplot/jshinyserver/archive/master.zip.
+The zip and tar.gz files contain the source codes and compiled server files (`source/Objects folder`).
+These server files can be used directly (Linux/Mac/Windows)

  * [Windows](#windows)
  * [Linux/Mac](#linuxmac)